-Caption: This is a real-time MRI of the heart with a measurement time of 33 milliseconds per image and 30 images per second.
+Real-time MRI (image) Max-Planck-Gesellschaft Caption This is a real-time MRI of the heart with a measurement time of 33 milliseconds per image and 30 images per second.
 The spatial resolution is 1.5 millimeters in the image plane (section thickness 8 millimeters).
 The eight successive images show the movement of the heart muscle of a healthy subject for a period of 0.264 seconds during a single heartbeat.
 The images range from the systolic phase (arrow, top left: contraction of the heart muscle) to the diastolic phase (arrow, bottom right: relaxation and expansion).
 The bright signal in the heart chambers is the blood.
 Credit Frahm / MPI for Biophysical Chemistry Usage Restrictions This image may only be used or reproduced for editorial purposes and in connection with scientific articles on our press material, in which case such usage or reproduction is free of charge and requires no permission.
 Any other use, in particular for commercial purposes, requires prior permission of the author or photographer.
 Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.